-TikTok is available in over 150 countries, has over 1 billion users, and has been downloaded over 100 million times in the United States alone (here’s a full breakdown of TikTok statistics).
+TikTok is available in over 150 countries, has over 1 billion users, over 2 billion downloads, and has been downloaded over 165 million times in the United States alone (here’s a full breakdown of TikTok statistics).
 If your brand’s target audience includes anyone between the age 13 and 30, you should have a TikTok strategy.
 But, as all social media platforms do, TikTok will start to age up soon.
 So we recommend building a presence now.
 It’s actually quite absurd that more brands are not on TikTok.
 Seriously.
 Over 1 billion users!
-100 million downloads in the U.S.!
+165 million downloads in the U.S.!
 Average time spent per user – 52 minutes per day!
-I actually could not find more than 60 brands TOTAL even using TikTok (and a few of them are ours!).
+I actually could not find more than 200 brands TOTAL even using TikTok (and a few of them are ours!).
 There could not be a better time to invest in vertical video content for your brand than now.
 Place it on Instagram Stories, place it on Snapchat, and place it on TikTok!
 TikTok actually just added the ability to include links and commerce URLs in your profile and videos.
 So not only is the organic reach on the platform huge, but you can also drive meaningful traffic to your website.
-Without further ado, here are 17 brands doing exceptionally well on TikTok right now…
+Without further ado, here are 21 brands doing exceptionally well on TikTok right now…

 For those of you who don’t know Spikeball, they describe themselves as if volleyball and foursquare had a baby.
 It’s an incredibly fun game.
 They started just two months ago and already have 30,000 followers, over 1 million likes, and over 10 million views.
 (Full disclosure – Spikeball is a Wallaroo Media client.)
 How have they grown so quickly?
 Capitalizing on trends, creating platform-specific content, and knowing their audience and how that overlaps with TikTok’s core demographic.
 Check out their TikTok profile here and some videos below.